MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ### Sign in to the HoloLens app

 If you sign in with a brand new [!include[pn-hololens](../includes/pn-hololens.md)] device, you’ll be prompted to walk through the Setup wizard.
-In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of Windows that you’re running.
+In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] that you’re running.
 The Setup wizard also walks you through steps to calibrate and prepare [!include[pn-hololens](../includes/pn-hololens.md)].
 For more information on calibration, see the “First things first” section of this topic.

 ### Open and sign in to HoloLens for the first time